 Applicants will be evaluated on the certainty associated with site control for the Project Footprint and interconnection facilities.
-The submitted site control documents such as land titles, easements, property lease agreements, and deeds will contribute to the degree of certainty in site control being secured.
+Submitted site control documents such as land titles, easements, property lease agreements, and deeds will be assessed to evaluate the degree of site control secured.
 This assessment will evaluate if the options with the relevant landowners to secure site control have been executed appropriately.
 If site control has not been secured for interconnection facilities, Applicants will be evaluated on the reasonableness of the plan to secure site control for the necessary land.